zayaanali/recommended-topics-tool/documents/results.md

 ---
 Overall, we were able to complete most of the goals we set out to, however we ran into some issues with the output of one of our algorithms
 #### Our deliverables
-   * Our makefiles runs as expected
+   * Our makefiles run as expected
    * We properly read in our wikipedia set and built a graph based on it
    * We have thoroughly tested our graph and algorithms for bugs and memory leaks
    * 2 Wikipedia page input outputs page related to both results